gnodi/danf/README.md

 ### Why use Danf instead of another framework?

 Danf is not better as any other existing framework or library but it has its own proposal.
-Danf is an agnostic framework: it will not force you to use sockets or this or that database or a big client library phagocyting all the others (with heavy impact on architecture, bookmarquing, security, ...).In fact, it just provides a layer to help in making strong architectures and use the power of Node.js in an easy way.
+Danf is an agnostic framework: it will not force you to use sockets or this or that database or a big client library phagocyting all the others (with heavy impact on architecture, bookmarquing, security, ...).
+In fact, it just provides a layer to help in making strong architectures and use the power of Node.js in an easy way.
 You can still use all your prefered client or server libraries/packages with Danf!

 Here is a fast description of its 3 layers architecture:
 - Model: implement your code in "classes" and use a dynamic dependency injection (SOA) to make a low coupling between your components